rabbitmq/rabbitmq-auth-backend-cache/README.md

 `auth_backends` is a list of authentication providers to try in order.

-So a configuration fragment that enables this plugin *only* (this is merely an example) would look like this:
+So a configuration fragment that enables this plugin *only* (this example is intentionally incomplete) would look like this:

 ``` erlang
 [